aloknaik123/test_repo/ConfigMap.md

-# Sample Scenarios
+# Code Snippets

-This repo contains various practice questions for k8s configmaps.
+This repo contains code snippets of k8s configmaps.

-## Questions
+## as environment variable
 <details><summary>1a.
 Passing a ConfigMap entry to a container as an environment variable</summary>
   <p>